Michelle Pfeiffer: 2010s

-Following a two-year sabbatical from acting, Pfeiffer made part of a large ensemble cast in Garry Marshall's romantic comedy New Year's Eve (2011), her second collaboration with Marshall after Frankie and Johnny.
+Following a two-year sabbatical from acting, Pfeiffer made part of a large ensemble cast in Garry Marshall's ensemble romantic comedy New Year's Eve (2011), her second collaboration with Marshall after Frankie and Johnny.
 The film, also starring Halle Berry, Jessica Biel, Robert De Niro, Josh Duhamel, Zac Efron, Sarah Jessica Parker, and Sofía Vergara, among many others, saw her take on the supporting role of Ingrid Withers, an overwhelmed secretary befriending a deliveryman (Efron).
-While the film was panned by critics, it made US$142 million worldwide.
+While the film was panned by critics, it made $142 million worldwide.
 In 2012, she appeared with Chris Pine and Elizabeth Banks in the drama People Like Us, as the mother of a struggling New York City corporate trader (Pine).
 Rolling Stone found her to be "luminous" in the film, and The New York Times, positively pointing out Pfeiffer and Banks, noted that their performances "partly compensate for the holes in a story whose timing is hard to swallow".
-People Like Us debuted to US$4.26 million, described as "meager" by Box Office Mojo, and only made US$12 million in North America.
+People Like Us debuted to $4.26 million, described as "meager" by Box Office Mojo, and only made $12 million in North America.

 Pfieffer reunited with Tim Burton, her Batman Returns director, in Dark Shadows (2012), based on the gothic television soap opera of the same name.
 In the film, co-starring Johnny Depp, Eva Green, Helena Bonham Carter and Chloë Grace Moretz, she played Elizabeth Collins Stoddard, the matriarch of the Collins family.
 Critical response towards the film was mixed, but writers acclaimed the actors' performances—most notably Depp and Pfeiffer's.
 IGN found her to be "commanding" in her role and felt that the main characters were "played by one of Burton's best ensemble casts yet".
-While Dark Shadows grossed a modest US$79.7 million in North America, it ultimately made US$245.5 million globally.
+While Dark Shadows grossed a modest $79.7 million in North America, it ultimately made $245.5 million globally.
 In Luc Besson's mob-comedy The Family (2013), co-starring Robert De Niro, Tommy Lee Jones, Dianna Agron and John D'Leo, she played the "tough mother" in a Mafia family wanting to change their lives under the witness protection program.
 Although reviews for the film were mixed, THV11 said on the cast's portrayals: "The core actors of The Family were really solid, and the whole film comes together to make a solid movie."
-Meanwhile, The Huffington Post felt that "De Niro, Pfieffer and Jones all brought 100% to their roles."
-The film grossed US$78.4 million worldwide.
+An article in HuffPost said that "De Niro, Pfieffer and Jones all brought 100% to their roles."
+The film grossed $78.4 million worldwide.